 Guidance on seeking funding

-Funding your postgraduate studies will be quite different to funding your undergraduate studies.
-This is because there is no statutory entitlement to support for tuition fees and maintenance costs in the form of student loans and grants.
-Some postgraduate courses, such as PGCE ITT, attract certain elements of statutory funding but for most other courses of postgraduate study this will not be available.
+There is no statutory entitlement to support for tuition fees and maintenance costs in the form of student loans and grants for postgraduate study.
+Some postgraduate courses, such as PGCE ITT, attract certain elements of statutory funding but for most courses this is not available.

-For Home/EU students the main source of funding available for postgraduate study is through Research Councils.
-However, competition for these grants is fierce so ensure you start researching your options as early as possible.
-If you are not successful in attaining a research council award, it is essential that you find other ways to cover your living costs/ tuition fees.
-For most students, this is a combination of bank loans, personal savings, family support and part time work.
+For Home/EU students the main source of funding is through Research Councils.
+However, competition for these grants is fierce so you need to start researching your options early.
+If you unsuccessful, it is essential that you find other ways to cover your living costs and or tuition fees.
+For most students, this is a combination of:

-International students should check to see what your government is offering in the way of scholarships, as well as contacting the British Council Office in your own country, or viewing the British Council ‘Funding your studies’ web pages.
+International students should check to see what your government offers in the way of scholarships, as well as contacting the British Council in your country or viewing the British Council ‘Funding your studies’ web pages.
 These provide details of a wide range of funding opportunities for international students and country specific funding.

 Hints and tips when applying for funding

-For the 2012-13 round of schemes run by the Graduate School a Frequently Asked Questions (FAQs) document has been produced to help applicants with their queries.
+For the 2012-3 round of schemes run by the Graduate School a Frequently Asked Questions (FAQs) document has been produced to help applicants with queries.